 - Predation: feeding stations can be magnets for predators, especially cats and dogs.
-Native animals that lose their natural instincts of predator awareness become easy prey. - Dependency animals may become dependent upon artificial sources of food and become less inclined to forage naturally. - Poor nutrition many people do not provide appropriate food or sufficient variety to cover the bird and animals dietary needs.
-In the case of birds, parental birds may take poor foods back to the nest, which may affect the healthy development of young native birds.
-In the case of juvenile native mammals (joeys) cows milk may be inappropriate for prolonged feeding, leading to diarrhoea and possibly death. - Nuisance hand feeding of native animals can make them aggressive and they can become a nuisance by stealing food from unaware humans.
+Native animals that lose their natural instincts of predator awareness become easy prey.
+We recommend at least cleaning bird feeding stations daily to reduce the incidence of disease transfer or instead planting native food trees and shrubs as an alternative. - Dependency animals may become dependent upon artificial sources of food and become less inclined to forage naturally.

+- We suggest not to feed on a long-term basis.
+Longterm feeding would lead to an adaption and animals becoming habituated to being fed and results in animals becoming aggressive or people go on holidays leaving animals 'high and dry'. - Poor nutrition lack of adequate nutrition to cover bird and animal dietary needs.
+In the case of birds, parental birds may take poor foods back to the nest such as bread as opposed to a seed or nectar equivalent, which may affect the healthy development of young native birds and encourage feral mallard crosses.
+Furthermore, bread pollutes waterways leading to algal blooms and bread expands in the gut causing gastrointestinal issues. - In the case of juvenile native mammals (joeys) cows milk is not appropriate for feeding, leading to diarrhoea and possibly death.
+Where required, feeding of native baby mammals/joeys should only be conducted by qualified wildlife carers with expertise in those species. - Nuisance hand feeding of native animals such as goannas, possums and kangaroos can make them aggressive and they can become a nuisance by stealing food from unaware humans.